T

 museum

-A UNESCO World Heritage site, this Augustinian church is one of the oldest stone churches in the Philippines.
-Its adjacent museum houses religious artifacts and colonial art.
+A UNESCO World Heritage site, this is the oldest stone church in the Philippines, dating back to 1571.
+Its museum houses a rich collection of religious art, artifacts, and historical exhibits.

 4. Evening